-Child Abuse Pediatrics Fellowship-Mandatory Rotation Inpatient consultations (University Hospital, Children's Hospital of San Antonio, Methodist Children's Hospital) (PGY6-Year 3)
+Child Abuse Pediatrics Fellowship-Mandatory Rotation Inpatient consultations (University Hospital, CHRISTUS Children's Hospital, Methodist Children's Hospital) (PGY6-Year 3)

 During this mandatory educational experience, the fellow will develop mastery in the evaluation and management of hospitalized children who are suspected victims of physical abuse, sexual abuse and/or neglect.
 The fellow shows mastery of knowledge and skills in the evaluation and management of children with intracranial, intra-abdominal, skeletal, and burn injuries and conditions in need of surgical subspecialty and pediatric intensive care.
 Additionally, the fellow will learn the common causes of these injuries in children, the presenting symptoms, the initial and continuing care of these patients, and the anticipated outcomes.
 The fellow will continue work in the hospital multidisciplinary model approach in evaluation, investigating, and managing children and adolescents who are suspected victims of abuse and/or neglect.
 They will demonstrate mastery in addressing the psychosocial needs of the children and families, determining the need for follow-up care while getting exposure to community resources available to assist victims and their caregivers.
-The fellow will take first call, with faculty back-up, for inpatients and will perform consults in conjunction with faculty.
+The fellow will take first call, with faculty back-up, for inpatients and will perform consultations in conjunction with faculty.
 The fellow will serve as the primary communicator to families, other medical and non-medical professionals in and out of the hospital including investigators.
 The fellow will continue to develop mastery in the inpatient medical, laboratory, and radiologic evaluation of abuse and neglect.
 The fellow will interact with social workers, mental health professionals, and investigative workers to ensure broad experience in the evaluation of child abuse and neglect.
 Finally, the fellow will provide courtroom testimony in cases of abuse and/or neglect seen in the hospital.
 The fellow will have responsibilities commensurate to a PGY-6 with oversight by board certified Child Abuse Pediatricians.

-Patient Care Goal: Demonstrate understanding and skills in the acute and non-acute assessment and management of trauma in infants, children, and adolescents
+Goal: Demonstrate understanding and skills in the acute and non-acute assessment and management of trauma in infants, children, and adolescents

 Objectives Learning Activity Evaluation Method

-Demonstrate a mastery of the range of clinical Direct patient care Faculty evaluation

-manifestations, imaging modalities, laboratory Discussion of patients with faculty
+Demonstrate a mastery of the range of clinical manifestations, imaging modalities, laboratory Direct patient care Discussion of patients with faculty Faculty evaluation

-testing, and management for trauma involving
+testing, and management for trauma involving r i r r i i i i i i i i i i i i i i i i

 Intracranial injuries

 Intra-abdominal injuries

-Fractures
+• Fractures

 • Burns

 Demonstrates mastery of typical presentations Direct patient care Faculty evaluation

 from severe and/or complicated falls, motor Discussion of patients with faculty

 vehicle collisions, burns, and severe head/body

 impacts resulting in

 Intracranial hemorrhages

 Cerebral edema

 Concussions

 Lacerations

 Scalp contusions

-Kidney, pancreatic, and splenic injuries
+• Kidney, pancreatic, and splenic injuries

 Mesenteric injuries

 Bowel injuries

 Bladder and urethral injuries

 Comminuted, complex or multiple

 fractures

-Superficial, partial and deep water,
+• Superficial, partial and deep water,

 chemical, electrical and object burns